Our Research focuses on understanding the structures and functions of proteins in multi-component molecular assemblies.

 We use the complete array of nuclear magnetic resonance methods, coupled with X-ray crystallography, molecular dynamics simulations, biochemistry and biophysics.

 This multidisciplinary approach allows us to probe biomolecular structure and function across the scales of length and time relevant for human biology.

-We are working to understand how proteins on the surface of pathogenic bacteria interact with the human host to promote cell adhesion/invasion, evade host immunity, and enhance pathogen survival and proliferation.
+These are the first lines of defense against pathogens.
+How do proteins on the surface of pathogenic bacteria interact with the human host to enhance virulence?

 Suppression of programmed cell death, is a hallmark of cancer.
-We are working to understand how proteins in the B-cell -leukemia-lymphoma family regulate apoptosis at intracellular membranes.
+How do proteins in the B-cell -leukemia-lymphoma family regulate programmed cell death?